 - Cube ham and set it aside.
 Discard the bone

-- While the veggies are cooking, make the dough by mixing flour, eggs, and milk until a soft dough forms
+- While the veggies are cooking, make the dough by mixing the flour, eggs, and milk until a soft dough forms

 - Roll out dough on the counter to ¼ inch thick and cut into small squares